mgoddard-pivotal/pivotal-mysql-workshop/workshop_02.md

   - It is also possible to perform a manual back

 * Demonstrate the backup & recovery
-  - Backups are already done, per the scheduled operation, and are in S3
+  - Backups are already done, per the scheduled operation, and are in S3.
-  - Follow the steps under _Retrieve Backup Encryption Key_ in [this doc](https://docs.pivotal.io/p-mysql/2-5/backup-and-restore.html)
+  - [This resource](./restore_from_backup.md) provides an example of working through the restore procedure.

 * Inject activities into the DB